deathworlders/online/content/books/deathworlders/chapter-58-gjallarhorn.md

 “Oh, I’m gonna take a whole *week* of leave for that… Maybe learn to tie some special knots...”

-Xiù laughed again, quietly, though there was no stopping both the blush and the way her teeth reflectively played with her lip... *āi yā.* He was *way* too good at that.
+Xiù laughed again, quietly, though there was no stopping both the blush and the way her teeth reflexively played with her lip... *āi yā.* He was *way* too good at that.

 “Promise?” she asked.